 They now provide a 20% adjacency bonus to all structures except quantum gateways.

-Changed adjacency values for energy storage so that it's efficient to build it for economic reasons, not just for overcharging.
+Changed adjacency values for energy storage so that it's efficient to build it for economic reasons, such as increasing your energy storage, and marginal use in power production, not just for overcharging.

 Price:250m 1200e 200bt → 200m 2000e 250bt